 Cain appears to be quite the opposite of any spiritual awakening.
 Cain perceives himself psychologically but does not perceive himself as a spiritual being.
 Fully engaged with his earthly duties, Cain binds himself to his earthly urges, including a self-centered nature that accounts for little outside of himself.
 He broods, he is conflicted, nor does he understand his bondage.
 Nor does he seem to have any bulwark of love or sensitivity as a counterbalance.
 He is in no discernible way disciplined into God.
 In an improper and possessive manner, Cain essentially loves himself!
 At this moment Cain reveals himself, and utter conviction now sits upon him.
 Cain’s unhealthy loose nature has led him to his slipshod offering.

 Does God recognize Cain’s urge to kill?
 It would seem so.
 The Hebrew Bible tells in v.
 8, “Kayin had words with his brother Hevel.”
 What words were these?
 Words like, ‘So you think you are better than me?’
 ‘You think God loves you more?’
 Cain lashes out with his words, and actions will soon follow.
-Cain follows his own word and not the word of God.
+Cain follows his own word and seems insensitive to any other voice.
 How many of us have performed in like manner?

 “Come,” says Cain to his brother, “let us go into the field.”

 Does this article assist you on your pathway?
-Feel free to comment or e-mail.
+Feel free to comment, blog or e-mail.